CHAPTER 4: VISITORS DAY

-Please limit food brought into camp and nothing in camp can contain nut/nut traces!
-We serve a wonderful lunch at camp so no food is needed.
-If you do decide to bring a favourite food of your child’s, please bring in a little bit of food that can be consumed for sure in one day.
-No cases of pop or packages of cookies, WE WILL TAKE AWAY THE CASES OF POP AND LARGE FOOD QUANTITIES!
+Please limit food brought into camp and make sure nothing brought into camp contains nut/nut traces!
+We serve an incredible lunch at camp so no food is needed.
+If you do decide to bring a favourite food of your child’s, please bring only an amount that can be consumed in one day.
+WE WILL TAKE AWAY CASES OF DRINKS AND LARGE FOOD QUANTITIES!
 IT IS NOT NEEDED AND UNFAIR TO THE PARENTS AND KIDS WHO OBEY THE RULES!
 Please leave your child’s cellphone at home for the day.

 PLEASE NOTE CAMPERS CANNOT LEAVE CAMP ON VISITING DAY.
 NO exceptions unless by special arrangement.
 An alternative visiting day on the day before can be made available with specific situations if approved by the Directors.

 As the day ends, go to Camphouse Field for the official goodbye and instructions of where campers will go from there to ensure each camper is reunited with their counsellors.
 There will be a specific meeting spot for 11each Unit.
 For FRESH KIDS AND SOPHOMORES EACH COUNSELLOR will then take the entire cabin from the meeting spot to a special activity just for that age group – “usually the famous slip-n-slide”.

 This is our one and only visiting time.
 Over the years we have tried a number of methods to show camp to families and although we love to show off our camp, you have to understand that having parents walk through camp on a daily basis can cause issues for campers.
 We have only one day the limit issues of:

 - Issues of parents being unable to visit